The State of European

 Graduated from the "Institut d'Etudes Politiques" in Paris, she worked from 1981 to 1988 and from 1993 to 1994 as an administrator in the French National Assembly; from 1988 to 1992 she was an advisor for International and European affairs to Laurent Fabius, President of the National Assembly.

-Rüdiger Veil holds the Alfried Krupp-Chair for Civil Law, German and International Business and Corporate Law and is managing director of the Institute for Corporate and Capital Markets Law at Bucerius Law School, Hamburg.
+Rüdiger Veil is Professor of Law at the Ludwig-Maximilians-University (LMU) in Munich.
+Prior to this he held the Alfried Krupp-Chair for Civil Law, German and International Business and Corporate Law and was managing director of the Institute for Corporate and Capital Markets Law at Bucerius Law School, Hamburg.
 He graduated from Justus Liebig University, Gießen in 1993 and Humboldt University, Berlin in 1995 and then joined as an attorney in a law firm in Düsseldorf.
 In 2002 Rüdiger obtained his postdoctoral qualification (habilitation).
 Following an interim professorship at the University of Heidelberg, Rüdiger accepted a position at Bucerius Law School in 2003.
 His main research areas are European company law and capital markets law.

 Rüdiger is a member of several working groups on company law and securities regulation.
 Since 2012 he has been a member of an academic working group advising the German Federal Ministry of Finance with regard to the reforms of EU financial markets law.
 Rüdiger has served as an expert for the German and Russian parliament and has advised the German and Chinese governments on reforms of company law and capital markets law.
 Rüdiger has published numerous books and articles in top ranked journals deal-ing with the regulation of market abuse, the transparency regime, principles of investor protection and regulatory aspects of compliance and corporate governance, particularly from a comparative perspective.
 From 2008 until 2011, he conducted a research project on the implementation and enforcement of capital markets law in the EU.
 This work is reflected by his book on European Capital Markets Law (Hart Publishing, 2013).